-"Alana!" shouted Atsuko.
+"Alana!" shouted Atsuto.
 "Proteus agents waiting in ambush!"

 "Where are they?" asked Tanya, swimming to the shore of the lake and climbing out of the water.
 Matt followed her.

 "Outside," replied Esther.
 "We . . ."
-She nodded towards Atsuko and Ruby " . . . were flying around when we saw them."
+She nodded towards Atsuto and Ruby. " . . . were flying around when we saw them."

 Just then, Birch came rushing outside and asked us what was going on; a man in a grey suit had just knocked on his front door and demanded to know the whereabouts of some hybrids.
 "Get inside and lock the door!"
-I hissed.
+I told him.
 "We'll handle the goons."

 "Are you sure I can't help you in any way?"
 Birch asked.

-I was having a conversation with some Ponyta when I heard a commotion.
-In a panic, the Ponyta ran off.
+I was having a conversation with some Ponytas when I heard a commotion.
+In a panic, the Ponytas ran off.
 Then, I saw a limo pulling up.

 "Hello, misplaced aggression!"
 I said as I charged, ready for revenge.